Revealing Krishna

 An Interview with CMA Curator Sonya Rhie Mace

-In partnership with Cleveland Museum of Art (CMA), the IC has co-developed a mixed reality experience as part of the exhibit "Revealing Krishna - Journey to Cambodia's Sacred Mountain."
+In partnership with Cleveland Museum of Art (CMA), the IC has co-developed an extended reality experience as part of the exhibit "Revealing Krishna - Journey to Cambodia's Sacred Mountain."

 In preparation for the project, we took some time out with Sonya Rhie Mace, CMA’s George P. Bickford Curator of Indian and Southeast Asian Art, to talk about this opportunity to bring holographic storytelling to such an important piece of art from within the collection.
 Here are some excerpts from that interview, edited for clarity and length.